Costa Rica travel guide

 Is Costa Rica safe for solo female travelers?

-What's the best way to get around Costa Rica as a solo traveler?
+What's the best way to get around as a solo traveler?

-What should I pack for this solo adventure?
+What should I pack for a solo adventure trip?

-How much should I budget for a solo trip to Costa Rica?
+How much should I budget for daily expenses?

 Ready to Make This Trip Happen?